rozek/blockly-ai-playground/README.md

 ![enable](./Screenshots/enable.png)

 > enables the UI element with the given key.
-If no element with the given key can be found, an exception is thrown and the program aborted (see [associated example](#enable-and-disable))
+If no element with the given key can be found, an exception is thrown and the program aborted (see [related example](#enable-and-disable))

 ![disable](./Screenshots/disable.png)

 > disables the UI element with the given key.
-If no element with the given key can be found, an exception is thrown and the program aborted (see [associated example](#enable-and-disable))
+If no element with the given key can be found, an exception is thrown and the program aborted (see [related example](#enable-and-disable))

 ![isEnabled](./Screenshots/isEnabled.png)